basantvip/VanCrV1/README.md

-# Thread & Co. - Starter Clothing Storefront (Static)
+# Vanshika Creations - VanCr - Starter Clothing Storefront (Static)

 This is a fully client-side demo storefront you can open locally or host on any static web host.